alimoeeny/permutation/README.md

 =========
 Permutations are fun

-So this package provides a basic version for bytes
+So this package provides a naive implementation for any type implementing the interface permutation.Sequence

 [![Build Status][1]][2]